davidangelov/hpce-2015-cw2/readme.md

 environment, so that could be Linux, OS-X, or Cygwin.
 Particular things it relies on are:

-- **Bash**: There are many shells (the program that proves the interactive command line), and there are some differences in input syntax.
+- **<a href="https://en.wikipedia.org/wiki/Bash_(Unix_shell)">Bash</a>**: There are many shells (the program that proves the interactive command line), and there are some differences in input syntax.
 This coursework explicitly targets the Bash shell, as it is installed in most systems (even when it isn't the default).

-- **Make**: While traditionally used just for building programs, "make" can also be used for the general co-ordination of many programs working together.
+- **<a href="https://en.wikipedia.org/wiki/Make_(software)">Make</a>**: While traditionally used just for building programs, "make" can also be used for the general co-ordination of many programs working together - if you need to run 1000 jobs, each of which has multiple steps, and you want to run them in parallel, it is extremely effective.
   We will specifically use GNU make.

 - **C++ toolchain**: Some of the audio processing will be done with programs compiled by you, so you need a command line toolchain setup.
-It doesn't really matter if it is gcc, clang, or icc, though if you don't have any strong preference, stick with the gcc.
+It doesn't really matter if it is gcc, clang, or icc, though if you don't have any strong preference, stick with  gcc.

 First start a command line terminal -- the exact mechanism depends on your OS.
 You should now be looking at a command line shell, with some sort